dell/omnia/docs/source/Overview/NetworkTopologies/Hybrid.rst

 .. caution::

 * Leave the variables ``bmc_nic_subnet``, ``bmc_static_start_range`` and ``bmc_static_end_range`` blank in ``input/provision_config.yml``.
 Entering these variables will cause IP reassignment and can interfere with the availability of ports on your target servers.
-* Do not use the following methods to discover nodes in a Hybrid setup: snmpwalk, switch-based.
+* Do not use the switch_based methods to discover nodes in a Hybrid setup.

 Once all the dedicated NICs are discovered, re-run the provisioning tool (to discover the shared LOM ports) with the following variables in ``input/provision_config.yml``: